 Could you sum up the various diversification ideas that you’re planning to bring onto the farm?

 We’re hoping to offer holiday accommodation and farm tours for our guests next year.
-We’ve got amazing wildlife, native livestock and lots to show visitors to Kinclune.
+(Since we held this interview, the holiday accommodation is now up and running see Aylwin and Virgina’s fabulous new website: https://www.kinclune.co.uk) We’ve got amazing wildlife, native livestock and lots to show visitors to Kinclune.
 Because we breed and show Highland ponies we’re looking to offer walks with a pony, carrying your binoculars and your picnic in a traditional stalking pannier.

 Not only do we have a lovely location, but also amazing biodiversity.
 We have three species of bat, including a maternal roost of the specially protected and rare brown long-eared bat.
 We’re working with the RSPB and Working for Waders on protecting and conserving our farmland birds, many of which are on the UK Red List as most threatened with extinction in the UK, including black grouse, skylark, cuckoo, lapwing and curlew.
 The project includes creating four ‘wader scrapes’ or wetland feeding areas for wading birds and their chicks and monitoring breeding success using nest cams.
 We’re putting in bird hides, which guests will be able to enjoy as part of the farm tours.
 We’ve also got lots of brown hare, red squirrel and pine marten in our woodlands and otter regularly visit one of our two wildlife ponds.